Emo rap: 2017–2019: Popularity and deaths

 A sample of XXXTentacion's song "Sad!", from his 2018 album ?.
 The song topped the Billboard Hot 100 chart and is the best selling emo rap song of all-time.

 In November 2017, Lil Peep died of a Fentanyl overdose.
 Shortly afterwards, Lil Peep's debut studio album Come Over When You're Sober, Pt.
 1 and the lead single "Awful Things" charted on the Billboard charts.
 His death brought increased notability to the genre as a whole and particularly to artists such as Trippie Redd and Lil Aaron.
 In June 2018, XXXTentacion was murdered, and like Peep, his albums 17 and ? charted the following week, along with his hit song "SAD!" charting at number one on the Billboard Hot 100.
 In September 2018, a posthumous collaboration between the two artists, "Falling Down" was released and became certified platinum in the US.
 The same year, emo rap was the fastest-growing genre on Spotify in 2018.
 In December 2019, Juice WRLD died after suffering a seizure, induced by an overdose of oxycodone and codeine.
 He was known to most people for the songs "All Girls Are the Same" and "Lucid Dreams", the latter which peaked at number two on the Billboard Hot 100 in 2018 and returned to the chart in 2019 at number eight following his death.

-In 2018, Nothing,Nowhere released his second album Reaper, which was described by the New York Times as an "outstanding album that synthesizes the second-wave emo of the early to mid-2000s [sic] with the rattling hip-hop low end of the last few years.
+In 2018, Nothing,Nowhere released his second album Reaper, which was described by The New York Times as an "outstanding album that synthesizes the second-wave emo of the early to mid-2000s [sic] with the rattling hip-hop low end of the last few years.
 It is one of the most promising pop albums of the year; the logical, and perhaps inevitable, endpoint of hip-hop's broad diffusion into every corner of American musical life; and also the most viable current direction for guitar-driven music in the mainstream."
 Revolver described him as one of the leading stars of the emo rap movement.

+2019–2022: Second wave

-Also in 2018 and 2019, notable emo rappers 24kGoldn, Poorstacy, the Kid Laroi, Powfu and Iann Dior were all signed by labels where they released their debut EPs.
+In the early 2020s, notable emo rappers 24kGoldn, Poorstacy, the Kid Laroi, Powfu and Iann Dior were all signed by labels where they released their debut EPs.
 On February 8, 2020, Powfu released their single "Death Bed (Coffee for Your Head)" with Beabadoobee, which peaked at number one on the U.S. Hot Rock/Alternative Songs chart.
 On July 24, 2020, Dior and 24kGoldn released the chart-topping song "Mood", which is currently certified quadruple platinum.
 Forbes described 2020 as "The Year Rap Artists Rule the Rock Charts", while Spin writer Al Shipley described the merger of pop punk and rap as 2020's "commercial juggernaut".
 In March 2022, emo rapper Lil Bo Weep died of a drug overdose after a long struggle with depression and complex post-traumatic stress disorder after the loss of a child.